waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **SPOONBENDE Speed:** My Lv 38 Kadabra (SPOONBENDE) is confirmed to be faster than Agatha's Lv 57 Gengar.
 The hypothesis that it might be too slow has been falsified, which makes the Psychic-spam strategy viable.

 ## C. Battle Plans (Active)

-- **Flawed Tool Debugging (Static Data):** I repeatedly failed to debug my `battle_data_extractor` tool because I was passing it the same static, outdated `game_state_json` string from a previous turn. **Correction:** Tool arguments are not dynamic.
-I must ensure I am providing the current, correct game state information *each time* a tool is called.
-Failure to do so invalidates the test.
-  - Ghost is immune to Ground-type moves (Observed: battle_strategist_agent reasoning vs Agatha's Gengar).
-- **Forced Switch Anomaly 2:** In the Champion battle (Turn 153144), I attempted to switch from TITANESS to REVENANT.
-The game instead sent out SPOONBENDE.
-This is the second time a switch command has resulted in an unexpected Pokémon being sent out.
-This requires further investigation.
-- **Party Menu Wrapping:** The party selection menu may wrap around (e.g., pressing Up from the top item moves the cursor to the bottom).
-This was observed in turn 153175 when an attempt to move from REVENANT (index 4) to NEPTUNE (index 2) by pressing 'Up' twice resulted in selecting the fainted CRAG (index 0).
-This requires further testing.